Twisted duality for embedded graphs: Twisted duality and the ribbon group action

 \section{Twisted duality and the ribbon group action}

-Duality in the plane is constrained by restricting the result of taking the dual to be again a plane graph.
-Working with embedded graphs enables greater flexibility.
-This has been realized with the generalized duality of Chmutov \cite{Ch1}, which involves dualizing with respect to individual edges, and hence moving out of the class of plane graphs.
-Here we extend this idea further, allowing two operations on the edges of an embedded graph $G$: not only taking the dual with respect to an edge, but also giving a half-twist to an edge.
+Duality in the plane is constrained by the fact that the result of taking the dual of a plane graph is again a plane graph.
+Working with embedded graphs, however, allows greater flexibility.
+Here we move out of the class of plane graphs by allowing two operations on the edges of an embedded graph $G$.
+The first is forming the dual with respect to an individual edge, as defined by Chmutov in \cite{Ch1}, and the second is adding a half-twist to an edge.
 These two operations give rise to a group action of ${S_3}^{e(G)}$ on $G$, which we call the \emph{ribbon group action}.
 The ribbon group action is the foundation of many of the results in the later sections of this paper.